Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Introduction

 \section{Introduction}

 Autoassociative memories are a class of neural networks that learn to remember states, typically also allowing nearby states to iterate towards similar learned states.
 These networks act as memories for the learned states, reconstructing lost information and correcting errors in probe states.
 The Hopfield network \citep{Hopfield1982, Hopfield1984} is perhaps the most studied model in the class.
-However, as with all autoassociative memories, the Hopfield network suffers from capacity issues -- the number of states that can be stored in a network without error is limited.
+However, as with all autoassociative memories, the Hopfield network suffers from capacity issues --- the number of states that can be stored in a network without error is limited.
 In the Hopfield network with Hebbian learning, this has been shown to be roughly \(0.14N\) for a network of dimension \(N\) \citep{McEliece1987, Hertz1991}.
-The modern Hopfield network, also known as the dense associative memory, generalizes the classical Hopfield network by introducing an interaction function parameterized by an interaction vertex \citep{KrotovHopfield2016, KrotovHopfield2018}.
-This function controls the range of the influence for learned states, allowing control of the sizes of the attractors and increasing the network capacity.
-Krotov and Hopfield also introduce several other generalizations which are parameterized by additional hyperparameters.
-These include hyperparameters corresponding to the learning process such as the initial learning rate, learning rate decay, momentum, learning temperature and the exponent on the error term.
+The Dense Associative Memory, also known as the modern Hopfield network, generalizes the classical Hopfield network by introducing an interaction function parameterized by an interaction vertex \citep{KrotovHopfield2016, KrotovHopfield2018}.
+This function controls the range of the influence for learned states, allowing control of the sizes of the attractors and increasing the network capacity. \citet{KrotovHopfield2016} also introduce several other generalizations which are parameterized by additional hyperparameters relating to learning, including the initial learning rate, learning rate decay, momentum, learning temperature and the exponent on the error term.
 Additional hyperparameters were introduced such as the form of the interaction function, the number of memory vectors, and more.
-In effect, the modern Hopfield network is a potentially more powerful autoassociative memory, but at the cost of increased complexity and reliance on hyperparameter tuning.
+In effect, the Dense Associative Memory is a potentially more powerful autoassociative memory, but at the cost of increased complexity and reliance on hyperparameter tuning.